sunnydan/HivemindGME/README.md

 ## Contributing

-If you'd like to contribute, email me, and we'll talk about it.
+If you'd like to contribute take a look at the [Todo list Google Doc](https://docs.google.com/document/d/1zrgOAGgXkXTt6W8Bt8KQJQUncvBjg8xGq870sa6rgG8/edit?usp=sharing), and make a comment about what you intend on doing.

 ## Authors